Robyn2024/Disease-Prediction/README.md

 # TensorFlow Neural Network Algorithm
 # Summary:
 The TensorFlow Neural Network algorithm is designed to predict whether a patient is at risk of a disease based on symptoms and their severity.
 It utilizes a binary classification approach and employs a neural network architecture for model training and evaluation.
+This algorithm was created as a backup in case the DecisionTree algorithm failed.
 # Functionality:
 Data Preparation:
 * Merges two datasets containing disease symptoms and symptom severity.